-The Business Division does not formally place students.
+The Business & Computer Science Division does not formally place students.
 The Division will promote internship opportunities as they arise, but it is ultimately up to the student to seek and secure an internship.
-Students are encourage to use the Handshake system that they have access to, or any other resources available through the Career & Advising Services office.
+Students are encourage to use the Handshake system that they have access to, or any other resources available through the Student Employment Career Center.

-Students may also be eligible for internship credits at their current place of employment, with internship program criteria being met and ability to show application/integration of Business Division course concepts and practices in their work.
+Students may also be eligible for internship credits at their current place of employment, with internship program criteria being met and ability to show application/integration of Business &

+Computer Science Division course concepts and practices in their work.
 Being assigned a new project or exposure to another area of the company/organization would be ideal when interning at place of employment.